Verifiable and Provably Secure Machine Unlearning: Our Framework

 \section{Our Framework}

-We now present our formal framework for verifiable machine unlearning.
-This framework defines a generic protocol for unlearning (an overview is depicted in \cref{fig:protocol-abstract}) that allows various instantiations (\eg using different unlearning techniques or cryptographic primitives).
-We consider unlearning protocols that are executed interactively by the two roles introduced in the previous section: a set of users~$\users$ and a server~$\server$.
-In this section, we introduce our framework, and define requirements for completeness and security.
-In the section that follows, we will give an example of a full instantiation of an unlearning protocol using retraining-based exact unlearning, verified computation and authenticated data structures based on SNARKs and Merkle trees.
-We then prove its completeness and security in our framework.
+We now present our formal framework for verifiable machine unlearning encompassing the requirements outlined in the previous section.
+This framework defines verifiable unlearning as an interactive protocol summarized in Figure~\ref{fig:protocol-abstract}.

-\mypar{Dataset and Data Points} Let $\alldata$ be the distribution of data points.
-Each user $u$ possesses a set of data points $\userdata \sim \alldata$.
-At the server side, there is initially an empty dataset $\data[0] = \emptyset$ (which is later populated for training an ML model).
-During the execution of the unlearning protocol, users can request to add or delete their data points.
-Different versions of the server's dataset (used for training) is denoted by its corresponding index (\ie $\data[0], \data[1], \dots $).
-Since each data point is distinctly identifiable (refer \cref{sec:overview}) and because we assume that the user requesting deletion is honest, the server can distinguish between identical data contributed by different users while processing unlearning requests.
-Furthermore, a data point cannot be added after it has been deleted, and similarly, a user may request the deletion of a data point which has not yet been added (with the result that it then can never be added in future).
-Looking ahead, this is exactly what security of such a protocol aims to ensure (refer \cref{sec:security-def}).
+\mypar{Dataset} Let $\alldata$ be the distribution of data points.
+Each user $\cntUser\in\users$ possesses a set of data points $\userdata \sim \alldata$.
+At the server side, there is an initially empty ``server's dataset'' $\data[0] = \emptyset$ (which is later populated for training an ML model).
+During the execution of the protocol, users can request to add or delete data points which the server adds respectively deletes from their dataset.
+Different versions of the resulting server's dataset (as it develops during the execution of the protocol) are denoted by their corresponding index (\ie $\data[0], \data[1], \dots $).
+To attribute data points to users, we assume the server prepends a unique identifier to each data point.
+Therefore, entries in $\data[\cntIteration]$ are tuples of the form $(\cntUser,d)\in\users\times\userdata$.
+We refer to such a unique representation as a \emph{data record}.